danielryangreen/employee-tracker/README.md

   - [x] View All Departments
   - [x] Add Department
   - [ ] Remove Department
+  - [ ] View the Total Utilized Budget of a Department
   ## Credits
   The following resources were used in this project: